EXPLORE THIS STORY

-MIDDLE EAST ON FIRE: IRAN AT THE HEART OF REGIONAL TENSIONS
+MIDDLE EAST IN FLAMES: IRAN AT THE HEART OF REGIONAL TENSIONS

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Legitimate preventive war against existential Iranian threat
+Legitimate preventive warfare against an existential Iranian threat

 Dominant angle identified — does not reflect unanimity of this country’s media

-Unconditional alignment with the government's military strategy
+Unconditional alignment with government military strategy

 American exceptionalism justifying preventive intervention